As for the menfolk, their high-hat towers of felt beg to be punctured.

 “Look,” says Dee, “you’re right and you’re wrong, both.
 Bastet, Maahes, the incense, the ravens, Kelley to some extent, all trappings to keep the imbecile curious knocking on my door.
 But Uriel, he’s for real.
 He gives me solid information.”

 “How many times do I have to say it?
 Kelley invents that stuff.
-It may sound good, but it’s bullshit.”
+It’s bullshit.”

 “I have a theory.
-Kelley may deliberately give ugly advice, to discredit Uriel, whom he’s terrified of.
-And Uriel’s fill-in associates are not entirely on the level.
-Kelley has warned me about that.
-He begs me to cease all communication with that choir.”5
+Kelley may deliberately give ugly advice to discredit Uriel, whom he’s terrified of.
+Kelley warns me, Uriel is not entirely on the level.
+He begs me to cease my communication.”

 “It’s an act, you ass, to bolster his credibility.
 Wake up, old man.
 No-ears has latched onto a good thing.
 No one else would hire him, not with his past.
 Doctor!
-You have treasures back at Mortlake.
-I bet if you were to take an inventory you’d find many things vanished.
-You’ll return from this escapade to find your home ransacked.”7
+You have treasures back at Mortlake, and he has confederates, to whom he has given instructions on what is worth taking, and what not.
+You’ll return from this escapade to find your home ransacked.”5

 “Uriel has a plan for me.
-Kelley is part of it.”
+Kelley is part of it.”6

 “Hopeless.
 You are hopeless!” shrieks Sly.